gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 INFO  [ServerActor]: ActorSelection[Anchor(akka://actorSystem/), Path(/user/server_actor_13)]
 ```

-2.Load Data : Using id=7 to load data at any server node
+2.Load Data : Using id=7 to load data at any server node (The id has to be passed at the end of the url as follows: ?id=7)

 ```